eecs394-s17/myVillage/README.md

 ### Setting up payments integration
-The payments application will run separatetly from the myVillage app on a DigitalOcean droplet.
+The payments application will run separately from the myVillage app on a DigitalOcean droplet.
 To set up this droplet (server), head over to https://www.digitalocean.com/ and sign up for an account.
 Once that is done, you will want to create a 512mb droplet.
 - Follow the instructions for this tutorial: https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04
 - Follow the instructions for hooking a domain name to your droplet here : https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean
 - Install nginx on the droplet by following the instructions here: https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04
-- Install nodejs on the droplet by follwing instructions here: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04
+- Install NodeJS on the droplet by following instructions here: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04
-- Download the www diectory from https://github.com/eecs394-s17/myVillagepayments
+- Download the www directory from https://github.com/eecs394-s17/myVillagepayments
 - Follow instructions in the "How it works" section of this link https://github.com/noodlio/noodlio-pay-ionic-example for adding the correct API keys in the app.js file in the www folder
-- Add the www diretory to var/www path in the digital ocean droplet
+- Add the www directory to var/www path in the digital ocean droplet
 - Add the payments domain name as a link in all the spend money cards in on the home page of the myVillage app